starkbank/sdk-node/README.md

 ## Query MerchantCards

-Get a list of merchant sessions in chunks of at most 100.
+Get a list of merchant cards in chunks of at most 100.
 If you need smaller chunks, use the limit parameter.

 ```javascript